authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 }
 ```

 It is asking where to deliver the account recovery code.

+`otp_form` can be `code` or `link`. `code` is a 6-digit otp code, and `link` is a long code which is attached to a link.

+`channel` is the channel to receiving the account recovery code.
+Current supported channels are `sms`, `whatsapp` and `email`.

-You pass the following input:
+You pass the following input to indicate your choice:

 ```json
 {